dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

-## Create a DSP-conform XML file from an Excel/CSV file
+## XML data file from Excel/CSV file

 There are two use cases for a transformation from Excel/CSV to XML: